ethernal/react-boilerplate/README.md

 keywords: react, typescript, babel, webpack, jest, eslint, jest-eslint-runner, jest-runner-tsc
 ---

-**Not ready for production / Alpha version, use at your own risk.**

 # TL;DR

+**Not ready for production / Alpha version, use at your own risk. / There be bugs here.**

-This boilerplate tries to achive Typescript compatibility with React development while retaining all functionality of standard JS tools like ESlint, Babel and Webpack.
+This boilerplate tries to achieve Typescript compatibility with React development while retaining all functionality of standard JS tools like ESlint, Babel and Webpack.

 # Installation

-Clone this repositiory and run `yarn install`.
+Clone this repository and run `yarn install`.
 All dependencies are local to this environment.

-If you don't want to use precommit hooks for git, just clear the "precommit" command in package.json.
+If you don't want to use pre-commit hooks for git, just clear the "precommit" command in package.json.

 # why?

 I love good tools and love building them.
 I also wanted to learn React/JS/Testing properly so I decided to get all the best tools available for JS/React etc. and combine them into a coherent package.
 This proved to be more difficult and exciting than it looked like.
 I was inspired by Kent C. Dodds to use TypeScript for type checking only and have all other tools from pure JS ecosystem.
 It started with videos about Jest runners and then I "overengineered" the starter package.

-# Goal
+# goal

-Typescript used only for typechecking, React development with Jest and (WIP) Cypress as testing environment.
+Typescript used only for type checking, React development with Jest and Cypress as testing environment.
 All transpiled by Babel 7 and packaged with Webpack 4.
 ESLint/Stylelint for static code linting.
-Prettier for code style.
+Prettier for code style and some quality of life packages.

 # The Stack

 ## What works

-- Typescript,
 - Jest,
 - Jest runners:
   - ESLint,